SMV09/Take-Home-Task-Forest-Non-Forest-Classification/README.md

 3) Rest run the jupyter-notebook code.
 4) To view myStreamlitapp.py, open an Anaconda prompt cmd,
       - set the environment name " conda activate -env_name" and
-      - Type "streamlit run myStreamlitapp.py" then click on the local/8080 and webpage with webmap with "Forest and non-forest classified output" and "NDVI" images overlaid on Openstreet map (OSM) map interface will be displayed.
+      - Type "streamlit run myStreamlitapp.py" then click on the local/8080 and webpage with webmap with "Forest and non-forest classified output"  image overlaid on Openstreet map (OSM) map interface will be displayed.